 If nothing resolved your issue, go for resetting.
 Restore the default factory settings on your EX7500 extender.
 However, remember that the resetting process will delete all the customized settings made by you during the initial setup.
 Therefore, it’s recommended to note down the setting changes before Netgear extender reset.
 In order to reset your Netgear EX7500 WiFi range extender, press and hold the reset button using a paperclip or pin.
 Once done, the extender will reboot on its own.
 Connect a device to the extender using either an Ethernet cable or via WiFi.
 Now, configure the extender again through the Netgear genie smart setup wizard.

-So these were our best ways to fix ‘Netgear EX7500 range extender dropping connection’ problem.
+So these were our best ways to fix the ‘Netgear EX7500 range extender dropping connection’ problem.
 If the issue continues to trouble you, feel free to get in touch with our experienced and qualified technicians at toll-free 1-844-726-2255.
 They will troubleshoot your issue in a matter of minutes.